 Bitcoin Cash supporters saw issues in the way Bitcoin mining was done and wanted maximum block size increased to allow for better speed, an increase in revenue for mining pools, and a reduction in the hash power and mining difficulty needed to sustain the network.

 2017 – Bitcoin Cash launched with promises to solve the scalability issue

 Therefore, in 2017 Bitcoin cash was created as a hard fork of the Bitcoin blockchain.
 The coin was distributed to anyone who held Bitcoin on their crypto exchange or personal wallet without any additional cost.
 This created a lot of interest for the newly formed digital coin with BCH supporters such as Roger Ver creating Bitcoin Cash price prediction that would imply BCH eventually taking over BTC.

 Further down the timeline, a Bitcoin Cash fork was made, creating Bitcoin Cash ABC and Bitcoin SV, with SV standing for Satoshi Vision.
 Satoshi Vision refers to the original concept developed by Satoshi Nakamoto on how the network should operate and perform.

-SV was proposed by an Australian computer scientist Craig Wright, who has claimed to be the Satoshi Nakamoto.
+SV was proposed by an Australian computer scientist Craig Wright, who has claimed to be Satoshi Nakamoto.
 Whether that is true is hard to prove.
-However, it did create another Bitcoin fork offering anyone with a Bitcoin Cash wallet some more free coin, just like during BTC`s first split.
+However, it did create another Bitcoin fork offering anyone with a Bitcoin Cash wallet some more free coins, just like during BTC`s first split.

 2020 – The year institutional investors joined